hbctraining/Intro-to-shell-fasrc-flipped/lessons/08_HPC_intro_and_terms.md

 ## Learning Objectives

-* Describe the basic components of a computer
+- Describe the basic components of a computer and high-performance computing cluster
-* Explain jargon associated with high-performance computing environments
-* Describe compute parallelization
+- Diffentiate between running tasks in serial versus parallel

 ## Computer components